bnu05pp/gStoreD/README.md

 `# make`

-to compile the gStore code and build executable "gloadD", "gquery".
+to compile the gStore code and build executable "gloadD", "gqueryD".

 ### Usage
 gStoreD 1.0 currently includes four executables and others.